-2018 Audi S4
+2018 Audi S4 Review, Ratings, Specs, Prices, and Photos

 Style and performance

-The Audi S4 has been given a thorough once-over like the related two-door S5.
+The Audi S4 has been given a thorough once-over like the related (mostly) two-door S5.
 Unlike the S5, the S4 only comes in one smartly styled shape.

 Like the A4 before it, the S4 is sharpened from the last generation, with a lower nose and raised headlights, and sharper creases along the sides.
 The hood’s shunt lines are hidden by a deeply pressed crease in the body panels and helps the S4 achieve a more serious look.
 Standard LED headlights help frame the car’s arrival; wispy, but pronounced, boomerang lights look better than their S5 counterparts.

 Along the sides, the S4 gets a deeper crease in the body that doesn’t read big under showroom lights, but does on the road.
-With just a bright disk in the sky projecting one source of light overhead, the S4’s body line casts a bigger shadow along the profile that allays our concern that Audi stylists were lazy (or, perhaps lazier).
+With just a bright disk in the sky projecting one source of light overhead (aka the sun), the S4’s body line casts a bigger shadow along the profile that allays our concern that Audi stylists were lazy (or, perhaps lazier).

 The S4’s interior is subdued, with the same hewn approach as the outside.
 Deep comfortable buckets are accented by diamond-quilting patterns; the door inserts are shod with Alcantara and red contrast stitching; the instrument panel and center console are streamlined with available carbon-fiber inlays.

-Spending more on an S4 gets more interior features, but regardless of trim the S4 is powered by a new turbocharged 3.0-liter V-6 that produces 354 horsepower and 369 pound-feet of torque.
-The single twin-scroll turbocharger is planted between the cylinder banks to feed both sides but will feed one bank first to reduce turbo lag.
+Spending more on an S4 gets more interior features but regardless of trim, the S4 is powered by a new turbocharged 3.0-liter V-6 that produces 354 horsepower and 369 pound-feet of torque.
+The single twin-scroll turbocharger is planted between the cylinder banks to feed both sides, but will feed one bank first to reduce turbo lag.
 In our testing, we found that it works; the S4 never feels out of breath.
 It rockets the S4 up to 60 mph in 4.4 seconds, which is quicker than the BMW 340i and Mercedes-AMG C43.

+The new turbo V-6 benefits from Audi's long history with forced induction.
+Turbo lag has been quelled to hardly register with the driver's right foot—most of the available torque comes on at 1,350 rpm—and the acceleration is brisk and drama-free.

 The S4 is all automatic this time around.
-An 8-speed automatic, related to the gearbox found in the RS7, is the only partner available for the turbo-6.
+An 8-speed automatic, related to the gearbox found in the RS 7, is the only partner available for the turbo-6.
 Although it rips off confident shifts, paddle-shifting the 8-speed isn’t especially precise or quick—the transmission will automatically shift at redline, manual mode or not.
 Regardless of selected drive mode, the S4 is eager to upshift to save fuel, unless you’re deep into the throttle.

 Like previous generations, the S4 comes with standard all-wheel drive, which Audi calls Quattro.
 The 40/60, front-to-rear torque split is performance focused and keeps the car in shape while cornering.
-Grip isn’t given up easily, and when it does the S4 will politely chide drivers back into shape—no wild slides here.
+Grip isn’t easily given up, and when it does the S4 will politely chide drivers back into shape—no wild slides here.

 Four-wheel independent suspension is standard, and a revised five-link setup up front has been cast out of more lightweight aluminum to reduce unsprung mass.
 Adaptive dampers are available on the S4 for the first time and drop the ride height by nearly an inch.
 Setting the dampers from Comfort to Dynamic stiffens the car, but we’d stop short of calling the S4 stiff.
 Each ride select setting—Comfort, Dynamic, Auto, and Individual—is closer to comfort than outright performance.
 It’s clear the S4 is meant to be a better all-rounder this time around.

-A newly available sport rear differential—the first time it’s been offered on the S4 and the second-generation unit from Audi—is new this year and shifts power side to side on the rear wheels, in addition to front-to-back duty that’s handled by the standard center differential.
+A newly available sport rear differential—the first time it’s been offered on the S4 and the second-generation unit from Audi— shifts power side to side on the rear wheels, in addition to front-to-back duty that’s handled by the standard center differential.
+The rear differential makes the S4 a competent performer on the track, but it's also bundled with a sport steering setup that we'd like to tame.

+Although the dynamic ratio clearly quickens with more speed, its feeling through the wheel is somewhat unpredictable.
+Dial in the steering, and the S4 is eager to keep things comfort-first with a slow ratio, but the performance ledge approaches quickly and the end result can leave the sedan feeling a little too darty.
+We don't think many drivers will notice unless that exuberance bites back, but we'd just like a little more progressiveness in the variable ratio.

 Comfort, safety, and features